What is the difference between expungement and sealing a criminal record?

 During your initial consultation with an experienced Decatur attorney, he may help you determine if you qualify for expungement or sealing.
 Some criminal offenses can’t be expunged, but they might be sealed.
 Your lawyer can look at your individual case to figure out which options may be available for you.
 Be prepared to answer several questions about your case, such as when you were convicted and whether or not you completed your probation.
 The more detailed you are in your answers, the better your lawyer may help you.

 Do not wait to learn more about getting your record expunged or sealed.
 If you’ve been convicted of a minor or nonviolent crime, it may be possible to put the entire mess behind you and move on with a clean slate.
-To speak with an experienced Decatur attorney about your options, contact Andrew R. Lynch, P.C. at (404) 373-7735.
+To speak with an experienced Decatur attorney about your options, contact The Lynch Law Group at (404) 373-7735.

 How to Find the Best Decatur Attorney for Your Situation

 Every criminal defense is different and your situation requires personalized assistance.
 When you need a criminal defense lawyer, how do you know who to call?
 Here are some ideas to find the best Decatur attorney for your situation.

 - Understanding Experience

 Experience with the law isn’t always experience with criminal law.
 Someone who deals with personal injury lawsuits may not be the best lawyer to handle your criminal defense.
 When it comes to criminal lawyers, some of them might specialize even further, such as focusing on DUI, violent crimes, etc. Speak with the Decatur attorney you are considering hiring to ensure he or she has experience dealing with your very specific type of accused crime.

 - Meeting the Entire Team